-The purpose of the Missouri Nonpoint Source Management Forum is to facilitate collaboration between state, federal, local, nonprofit, and private partners and stakeholders to advance nonpoint source pollution (NPS) management goals in the state, with a particular focus on making and tracking progress in achieving goals put forth in Missouri’s Nonpoint Source Management Plan (NPSMP).
-Forums will focus on sharing information between partners that relates to the NPSMP, highlighting the following:
+The Missouri Nonpoint Source Management Forum is a stakeholder workgroup, used to facilitate collaboration between state, federal, local, nonprofit and private partners and stakeholders to advance nonpoint source pollution (NPS) management goals in Missouri.
+The forum's particular focus is on making and tracking progress in achieving goals outlined in Missouri’s Nonpoint Source Management Plan.
+Forums will focus on sharing information between partners that relates to the plan, highlighting the following:

-- Activities related to NPSMP priorities such as protection of wetlands, drinking source water and sensitive or vulnerable high quality waters of the state
+- Activities related to plan priorities, such as protection of wetlands, drinking source water and sensitive or vulnerable high quality waters of the state

 - NPS project presentations, successes and lessons learned